Dr Lorraine Dodd

-Lorraine Dodd is Director of Research at the Centre for Applied Systems Studies at the Defence Academy of the United Kingdom, and is a highly respected international contributor to analysis, research and general thinking about complex adaptive systems.
+Dr Lorraine Dodd is a former Research Director, now Associate, in Cranfield University School of Defence and Security at the UK Defence Academy and is a highly respected international contributor to analysis, research and general thinking about complex adaptive systems and AI.

-She is a Fellow of Operational Research and a visiting fellow at London School of Economics Mackinder Centre.
-She has served as an IEE Panel member for Neural Computing, has been a UK representative on NATO SAS050 Command Concepts panel and a Defence Science Advisory Committee member for Advanced Command Environments.
-She works on international collaborations including DOD Command &Control Research Programme and as a member of TTCP AG14 Complex Adaptive Systems.
+She also supervises a wide variety of MPhil and PhD students.
+She is a Fellow of Operational Research and has served as an IEE Panel member for Neural Computing, been a UK representative on several NATO SAS working groups and as a Defence Science Advisory Committee member for Human in Systems Capability and also AI in Command and Control.

 SWINDON SN6 8LA